-10 There is overwhelming evidence that increasing the organic carbon (C) content of cropland 11 soil improves its physical, chemical and biological properties, with benefits for the growth of crop roots and the functioning of soils in the wider environment (King et al., 2020; Kopittke et 12 13 al., 2022; Lal 2020).
+There is overwhelming evidence that increasing the organic carbon (C) content of cropland soil that has become depleted in C improves its physical, chemical and biological properties, with benefits for the growth of crop roots and the functioning of soils in the wider environment (King et al., 2020; Kopittke et al., 2022; Lal 2020).
 This is entirely uncontroversial.
-It is currently relevant because there is 14 evidence that soil organic carbon (SOC) in many cropland soils globally is declining 15 (Sanderman et al., 2017) and is vulnerable to further loss from climate change (Lugato et al., 16 2021).
-It may, therefore, seem counterintuitive, and even heretical or downright unhelpful, 17 for a paper to challenge two widely stated claims connected with SOC as is done in the 18 paper entitled "Carbon for soils, not soils for carbon" by Moinet et al. (2023).
-The two claims 19 challenged by the authors are: 20
+It is currently relevant because there is evidence that soil organic carbon (SOC) in many cropland soils globally is declining (Sanderman et al., 2017) and is vulnerable to further loss from climate change (Lugato et al., 2021).
+It may, therefore, seem counterintuitive, and even heretical or downright unhelpful, for a paper to challenge two widely stated claims connected with SOC as is done in the paper entitled "Carbon for soils, not soils for carbon" by Moinet et al. (2023).
+The two claims challenged by the authors are:

-- Sequestration of C in agricultural soils can make a substantial contribution to climate change mitigation. - Increasing SOC will routinely lead to increased crop yields and contribute to global food security. - 24 The authors are particularly critical of these two assertions being combined to make the - claim that SOC sequestration is a "win-win" strategy.
-They point out that climate change and - food security have both been described as "wicked problems" of "daunting complexity" so - 27 blanket solutions that claim to solve both "should prompt some degree of scepticism." - 28
+- 1. Sequestration of C in agricultural soils can make a substantial contribution to climate change mitigation. - 2.
+Increasing SOC will routinely lead to increased crop yields and contribute to global food security.

+The authors are particularly critical of these two assertions being combined to make the claim that SOC sequestration is a "win-win" strategy.
+They point out that climate change and food security have both been described as "wicked problems" of "daunting complexity" so blanket solutions that claim to solve both "should prompt some degree of scepticism."
+In this commentary, we draw attention to the conclusions of Moinet et al. (2023) and add some suggestions of our own.